Lloyds Bank Equity Release & Lifetime Mortgages 2022

 The no negative equity guarantee is important for borrowers; however, just as important is to think about your future finances because a significant proportion of your home equity will be paid to the lender in interest charges.
 If you’ve planned to leave behind a nest egg for your kids based on the sale of the home, the amount left will be significantly less once the loan plus interest is repaid.

 A number of equity release companies are allowing a percentage of the loan to be repaid annually, mostly around 10% of the initial loan amount to be repaid each year without any early repayment charges being applied.

 Another option a few equity release companies are offering is tiered rates for early repayment charges based on the length of time you have the loan in place.
 During the first five years, early repayment fees are high.
 Some lenders lower these after 5 years, then again after ten years, and again after 15 years.
 By year 16, it can be possible to repay the loan amount in its entirety without incurring an early repayment penalty.

 If you are planning to use equity release to fund your retirement but would like the option to build your equity back up, a number of plans are available from specialist lenders.

-As all equity release schemes are regulated by the Financial Conduct Authority, homeowners must consult with a financial advisor for bespoke advice on equity release before an application can be made.
+As all equity release schemes are regulated by the Financial Conduct Authority, homeowners must consult with a financial advisor with a firm reference number for bespoke advice on equity release before an application can be made.
 Lenders cannot sell you a lifetime mortgage directly.